By Cheryl Anne Groth

 I found success, and it taught me was that I COULD achieve my dreams, though I had been foiled so many times in my past.

 I began to realize that some people live their lives locked inside a cell called “beliefs,” and they live their whole lives locked inside this limited cell.
 But what if you were to step outside this limited cell and feel the freedom of something unlimited, something called “possibility”?…

 Had I continued to live my life locked into a career that left me unfulfilled, I could’ve been trapped in that predicament for the rest of my life, and many people find themselves in that situation.
 Trapped at a job they don’t want, in a relationship they don’t want, in a living situation that they don’t want..

 But this realization that we can step outside this “cell” and experience freedom, I brought this realization into my music.
 As a lifelong musician, as I mentioned before, I always had feelings of being the outsider, even among those closest to me.
 This fueled my creativity.

 I studied hypnotherapy and NLP (Neuro-Linguistic Programming) as a way to understand these feelings of alienation and began work on what would eventually become the music and film multimedia project, X: The Human Condition.

+I wanted to create something that was more than just music.
 I believed that this would be some kind of “message in a bottle” to others that felt like they couldn’t find their place in the world.
 I felt that this was a story that was necessary to be told.
 Someone needed to speak for those that would not be spoken for–for all the people that hide their feelings behind fake smiles and secret disillusionment.